A 3-week itinerary from Anguilla to Martinique

-White sands, fringed by palms and lapped by impossibly clear waters.
-You might think that one Caribbean island is much like another.
-But hop between two or three and you'll soon notice plenty of fascinating differences.
-From exploring Anguilla's ancient history, relaxing on the beaches of St. Barthélemy and sailing and diving in Antigua, let our itinerary inspire you to cast your net a little further.
-All from luxury Caribbean hotels you can book with one call to our Travel Advisors.
+White sands, green palms and sapphire waters.
+You might think that one Caribbean island looks much like another.
+But hop between two or three and you'll soon notice plenty of differences.
+From rainforest hikes and sugar-sand strolls in St Kitts and Nevis to Anguilla's ancient history and Martinique's French-inspired elegance, let our itinerary inspire you to cast your net a little further.
+And book luxury Caribbean hotels with one call to our Travel Advisors.

 AT A GLANCE

-- Spend days unwinding on beaches, exploring historic towns and sailing the seas, and nights staying at specially selected SLH boutique hotels
+- Spend days unwinding on beaches in barefoot bliss, exploring historic towns and sailing the seas – and nights at specially selected SLH boutique hotels

-- Highlights include sailing and diving in Antigua, and experiencing modern beach culture and ancient sites in Anguilla
+- Highlights include natural wonders in Nevis, sailing in Antigua, and mixing modern beach culture with ancient sites in Anguilla.

-Out of reach of most direct flights, Anguilla feels a little more off-the-beaten-track than destinations such as Barbados or Aruba.
 This pocket-sized island is somewhere to immerse yourself in Caribbean culture, past and present.
-Communities here are close-knit and welcoming, with locals running down-to-earth restaurants and laid-back beach bars.
-Let the live reggae draw you in and sip a classic Caribbean rum punch.
-Though you might find that no two punches taste exactly the same, as many bars serve up their own closely-guarded recipes.
+Communities here are close-knit and welcoming, with locals running down-to-earth restaurants and laid-back beach bars – each serving up its own closely-guarded rum punch recipe.

-Beautiful bays such as Shoal and Merrywing may have you never wanting to leave your sun lounger.
-But there’s plenty of natural beauty and ancient history to discover, too.
-From St. Gerard's church in the island capital, Valley, with its mosaic-like stone arches.
-To Fountain Cavern National Park, where you can explore caves that were sacred to the island's first inhabitants, Amerindian tribes who lived here over 3,000 years ago.
+There's plenty of natural beauty and ancient history to experience, too.
+St. Gerard's church in the island capital, Valley, is known for its mosaic-like stone arches.
+While in Fountain Cavern National Park you can explore caves that were sacred to the island's first inhabitants, the Amerindian tribes.

 IN THE SWING OF THINGS

-Next over the horizon is Antigua, where 18th-century Naval history has given way to a modern (and far more luxurious) sailing scene.
-A festival atmosphere settles over the island each spring, with crowds gathering for Antigua Sailing Week and the vintage style of the Classic Yacht Regatta.
+If Nelson's Nevis connections sparked your interest in all things nautical, you'll love Antigua.
+Here, 18th-century naval history has given way to a modern sailing scene.
+A festival atmosphere settles over the island each spring ahead of Antigua Sailing Week and the Classic Yacht Regatta.

-Antigua isn't just for keen yachters, though.
+Antigua isn't just for sailors though.
 Diving beneath the surface reveals hard lessons learnt over centuries of seafaring around its cliffs and rocky reefs.
 Novice SCUBA divers (and even snorkelers) can explore the Sea Terror wreck, with its enormous anchor and ship's wheel surrounded by fish.

-If you'd rather stay on dry land, you'll have a beach for every day of the year to choose from.
-Highlights include peaceful Pigeon Point, where the sand seems to merge seamlessly with the mirror-flat waters.
+If you'd rather stay on dry land, you'll have a beach for every day of the year.
+Highlights include peaceful Pigeon Point where the sand seems to merge seamlessly with the mirror-flat waters.
 Or there's Rendezvous Bay near English Harbour, which rewards those who hike down from Fig Tree Hill with space, serenity and sublime sunsets.